 Low oil pressure alert

 If the oil pressure drops too low, the alert device will activate.

-The engine speed will automatically decrease to about 2000-3500 r/min.
+- The engine speed will automatically decrease to about 2000-3500 r/min. - The low oil pressure-aler Cindicator will light or blink (if equipped).